What is RDM? – Remote Device Management

 RDM can give you information about each fixture connected to your controller.
 For example, you can find out the manufacturer and model of a light fixture, the serial number, along with other useful information.
 You can also use RDM to change the DMX address of the fixture, so you can easily work out which fixtures are which.

-RDM can also provide useful data reporting, like the temperature and humidity of fixtures – particularly useful for monitoring long term installations and spotting potential failures before they happen.
+Remote Device Management can also provide useful data reporting, like the temperature and humidity of fixtures – particularly useful for monitoring long term installations and spotting potential failures before they happen.